Patrick Prendergast (academic): Recognition

 In 2009, Prendergast was awarded an ScD for published works in Bioengineering.
-He is a member of the Royal Irish Academy in the Sciences division, and since 2013, an International Fellow of the Royal Academy of Engineering.
+He is a member of the Royal Irish Academy since 2008 in the Sciences division and an International Fellow of the Royal Academy of Engineering since 2013.
 He gave the Wartenweiler Lecture of the International Society of Biomechanics in 2009, and the Richard Skalak Lecture of the Biomedical Engineering Department of Columbia University in 2014.
 For his scientific contributions he was made an Honorary Fellow of the Anatomical Society in 2016, and an Honorary Member of the European Society of Biomechanics in 2018.

+Following a philanthropic donation by Stanley Quek, the Patrick Prendergast Chair of Immuno-Oncology (2023) was established at the Trinity St James Cancer Institute, with the first incumbent being Patrick Forde.